 Resident Artist, Sally Rogers, will begin her 5-day residency with our class later this month.
 She will be working with us on Family Heritage to help us to tell the stories of our families.
 Times are unoffical at this point, but she will be in 1/24, 1/25, 1/31, 2/1 and 2/7. if you would like to join us, please let me know.

 Hi all!
 I'm Kristen Ciccone ("chick-cone") and I'm a 1/2 teacher at John Lyman.
-I live in Guilford, CT with my husband and our cat, Luigi.
+I live in Guilford, CT with my husband, our so Colton and our cat, Luigi.
 I love anything crafty and enjoy baking.
 Please contact me at firstname.lastname@example.org or on Twitter @Ciccone_Rm11